Senator Feinstein, which is farther away, Florida or the moon?

 None.

-So the problem, oh, nobody's getting enough.
+So nobody's getting enough.

 So what are we going to do about this?

-So now what we're going to have to have them is get sleep at school.
+So, now what we're going to have to have them is get sleep at school.

-I'll never forget the principal getting on the PA system and announcing uh the new school breakfast program.
+I'll never forget the principal getting on the PA system and announcing the new school breakfast program.

-And it was aimed if you can't afford breakfast or if you don't have it available when you clearly he didn't say it this way, but but if you're if you're poor and you're and you're driving a school hungry, we're going to start serving you breakfast in the cafeteria, you've got to get here early and so forth.
+It was aimed, if you can't afford breakfast or if you don't have it available when you clearly, he didn't say it this way, but if you're poor and you're arriving at school hungry, we're going to start serving you breakfast in the cafeteria.

 Now we are learning that they're not being provided ample opportunity to sleep at home.

-This is this is just a bunch of BS.
+This is just a bunch of BS.

 It's just another excuse for the teachers' union.

-They can like teachers union can look at this survey from the National Sleep Foundation, and they can say, don't blame us.
+They can like teachers' union can look at this survey from the National Sleep Foundation.

-We had this we had a news yesterday.
+We had the news yesterday.

-How much per pupil is being spent in every state, and what the eighth grade reading level is.
+How much per pupil is being spent in every state and what the eighth grade reading level is.

 And it was pathetic.